Webinar Registration: Addressing Potential Liabilities in Benefit Plans

 TFSA (Tax-Free Savings Account)

-• Limits: $6,500 for 2023, a $500 increase after remaining the same from 2019 through 2022.
+• Limits: $7,000 for 2024, a $500 increase from last year.

 • Any unused contribution room can be carried forward.
 There is no lifetime limit on total contributions.